Metakino/AMQ-MetakinoScript/README.md

 ## Update Hotkey

 First script just to try it out.
 Simply add Hotkeys to update your list without going into the settings.

 - Anilist : Alt + R
 - Kitsu : Alt + T
 - MyAnimeList : Alt + Y

+It should be working (I hope)
+Though if you wanna change your list, you still have to go in the settings.
+It's just if like you've got some new bulli entries and to avoid 2 useless clicks. (hello laziness).